maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <em class="figure">Varying model complexity from large $k$ (right) to small $k$ (left)
 <br> [Image credit](https://cambridgecoding.wordpress.com/2016/03/24/misleading-modelling-overfitting-cross-validation-and-the-bias-variance-trade-off/)</em>

+<a name="knn_high_dim"></a>
 ##### A note on $k$-NN with high-dimensional data

 It might be expected that given enough training data $k$-NN can perform well, even for data with many dimensions.
-However, this is not the case as the concept of 'local' breaks down when $d$ becomes large and algorithms reliant on concepts of distance suffer from the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality#Distance_functions).
+However, this is not the case as the concept of locality and hence neighbours breaks down when $d$ becomes large and algorithms reliant on concepts of distance suffer from the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality#Distance_functions).

 Further discussion of this phenemonem is provided in [ESL \[2.5\]](#esl).

+We now move onto discussing the theoretically best classifier, the Bayes classifier.

 <a name="bayes_class_app"></a>
 <hr class="with-margin">